 Internal communication practitioners need to be more data-driven so the way they’re perceived in the organization can change.

-Setting the Right KPIs for Your Internal Communication Strategy
+Setting the Right Communication Metrics for Your Internal Communication Strategy

 Now, the question is: how to measure internal communication?